amydegenaro/parkitech/README.md

 ## Built With

 Parkitech was originally built as a 4-day hackathon project for my Grace Hopper program.
-It was built using Node, Express, PostgreSQL, Sequelize, React, Redux, and Mapbox.
+It was built using Node, Express, PostgreSQL, Sequelize, React, Redux, and Mapbox and initialized from Fullstack Academy's Boilermaker repository.

 ## Getting Started